-It may not have been terribly original of Kino to include in their 2005 Griffith Masterworks boxed set the only four D.W.
+It may not have been terribly original of Kino to include in their 2005 Griffith cinema masterworks boxed set the only four D.W.
 Griffith features that most people could name (let alone claim to have seen), but it would have been downright perverse to pass over The Birth of a Nation, Intolerance, Broken Blossoms, and Orphans of the Storm (the fifth and sixth discs were made up of several Biograph shorts).

-With their second set, Griffith Masterworks 2, released this month, Kino has selected some genuine curiosities; each of the five films on offer here has novelty value in addition to being the work of cinema's first genius.
+With their second set, Griffith Masterworks 2, released this month, Kino has selected some genuine curiosities.
+Each of the five films on offer here has novelty value in addition to being the work of cinema's first genius.

 Anna (Lillian Gish), a pure-hearted girl from the countryside, visits some relatives in Boston.
 In short order, she finds herself seduced by a wealthy cad, who stages a sham marriage and then, after the wedding night, ditches her.
 She bears his child, and then retreats to an unfamiliar village in order to start her life over.

 Way Down East was adapted from a popular play, and Griffith seems to have taken this into account in his version.
 The staging owes much more to the conventions of theater than to his earlier films, with wide shots predominating and actors spread all over the frame.
 Even so, the film feels almost novelistic in scope; while Anna's story provides a sturdy spine for the plot, Griffith mixes in several secondary (and even tertiary) characters, generously giving each actor a memorable scene or two.

 The whole thing is topped off with a mad chase over a river clogged with ice floes, probably the most famous Griffith sequence not in The Birth of a Nation or Intolerance.
 Way Down East is well deserving of a spot in the classic Griffith canon, and deserves the second life it will no doubt find on this release.

-However, there is little here that couldn't be discovered in a trip to the library or in Brownlow's own books and although it might be a good introduction for the uninitiated, the uninitiated are unlikely to delve into a 5-DVD box of silent epics in the first place.
+However, there is little here that couldn't be discovered in a trip to the library or in Brownlow's own books, and although it might be a good introduction for the uninitiated, the uninitiated are unlikely to delve into a five-DVD box of silent epics in the first place.
 While this is a worthy example of film scholarship, I would have preferred another movie.

 Disc number three features The Avenging Conscience (1914), which may be more interesting than good, but it sure is interesting.
 This was released a year before The Birth of a Nation, and it foreshadows that film's ambition, if not nearly as much of its formal skill.
-The Avenging Conscience claims to be based on Edgar Allan Poe's poem 'Annabel Lee,' but it is actually a very loose adaptation of 'The Tell-Tale Heart': a young lawyer murders his tyrannical uncle, stashing the body in his office.
+The Avenging Conscience claims to be based on Edgar Allan Poe's poem “Annabel Lee,” but it is actually a very loose adaptation of “The Tell-Tale Heart”: a young lawyer murders his tyrannical uncle, stashing the body in his office.
 Later, during the investigation, he is troubled by spooky religious visions, as well as the ghost of his victim.

 The Avenging Conscience is notable mainly for the primitive (yet fun) special effects and the slightly shabby rehearsal of some of the stylistic innovations that would mark Griffith's later masterpieces.
 It's also an intriguing relic of a time when cinema was making its first attempts at respectability; Griffith here indulges his fondness for literary pretension and highbrow symbolism in a way that, to put it kindly, hasn't aged terribly well.

 The last twenty minutes or so are one howler after another, giving us first the cliched (even by then) Griffith-standoff ending, the climax of which reveals that the entire preceding film was the protagonist's dream.
 From there we follow our two young lovers into the woods, where they dedicate their love to the fauns, nymphs, and satyrs of the forest; these creatures then put in an appearance!

-The most anticipated (by me anyway) part of this set is the twofer disc of Abraham Lincoln and The Struggle.
+The most anticipated (by me anyway) part of this set was the twofer disc of Abraham Lincoln and The Struggle.
 Long overshadowed by Griffith's earlier work, these have the distinction of being his final two films (from 1930 and 1931, respectively), and his only attempts at talkies.

 As expected, Griffith and screenwriter Stephen Vincent Benet tell you pretty much everything you already knew about Lincoln, from his aw-shucks origins to his bouts of wartime depression to his premature end (though, in a nice touch, they do give more attention than usual to Mary Todd's legendary crabbiness).

 Many of the shortcomings of early sound films are on display here, such as tortured line readings and long, awkward stretches of silence – it's clear that Griffith didn't have much more of an idea what to do with the new technology than many others at this point.
-His style hadn't evolved much from the old days, but there are nifty details reminiscent of his late-1910s films (e.g., a hand hovering over Lincoln's shoulder as he signs the order to go to war; an echo of an earlier shot of his Kentucky cabin after the scene at Ford's Theater.
+His style hadn't evolved much from the old days, but there are nifty details reminiscent of his late-1910s films – e.g., a hand hovering over Lincoln's shoulder as he signs the order to go to war; an echo of an earlier shot of his Kentucky cabin after the scene at Ford's Theater.

-The Struggle, on the other hand, may be the least of all Griffith features and seems at first to be definitive proof that his sensibilities were simply ill-suited to the new world of sound.
+The Struggle, on the other hand, may be the least of all D.W.
+Griffith features and seems at first to be definitive proof that his sensibilities were simply ill-suited to the new world of sound.
 Not for no reason is Griffith often associated with grandiose, overblown melodrama, and while that may not be a terrible disadvantage in silent cinema (or for something with the historical heft of Abraham Lincoln), it almost completely fails when applied to the realistic socially conscious drama that The Struggle wants to be.

 Griffith pulls out all the stops to tell the story of Jimmie (Hal Skelly), a working-class man who brings ruin on his young family and himself through drunkenness.
 The moralizing tone here is somewhat at odds with the general cynicism toward social reformers found in Griffith's earlier work (most obviously in Intolerance), and the whole thing has the unfortunate whiff of an Afterschool Special.

 But I will say this for The Struggle: Griffith obviously felt very deeply about the effects of alcoholism on society in general and the family in particular.
 He tackles the subject without irony or ambiguity, unafraid to rub the audience's collective face in the ugliness of dipsomania.
 Near the end, Jimmie has been reduced to an unshaven, muttering tramp, begging on the street for booze money.
 He retires to a filthy hovel, yelling nonsense syllables and waving his arms at (unseen) drink-induced hallucinations.

 Most striking is a scene late in the film: while his children listen to a pro-temperance radio program in another building, Jimmie stumbles around his apartment in an alcoholic stupor; Griffith, typically, cuts back and forth between these two locations, but extends this famous technique by bleeding the voice of the radio program over both locales, allowing it to act as both diagetic and non-diagetic sound.

-Photos: Courtesy Kino International
+Kino International website.